 Trophozoites are the feeding form of the parasite that lives within the cat (“troph” means nourishment and “zoon” means animal).
 In certain orientations under the microscope, Giardia trophs are shaped like teardrops or tennis rackets with what appear to be “eyes”.
 The eyes are a pair of nuclei (containing the genetic material).
 Attached to the teardrop are four pairs of thin, whip-like tails called flagella, which are used like small propellers to swim.
 One side of the troph is pushed in (concave) to form an adhesive, sucking disk used to attach to and feed on the small intestine of the cat.

 Giardia trophs are not designed to survive outside of the cat.
 If passed in the stool they quickly (within 30 minutes) die and decompose, so are only rarely seen in typical stool test preparations (fecal ova and parasite test).
 For protection, the trophs enclose themselves in an elliptical cyst before passing into the stool.
 While the cysts can occasionally be seen in an O&P (ova and parasite) stool preparation, this is not a reliable method for finding them.
 The cysts are transparent and very, very small.
 They are much smaller than worm eggs and even smaller than coccidia spores.
 Even more challenging, the tiny cysts look different when there is just one versus two trophs within the cyst (two “eyes” versus four “eyes”), or if damaged (half-moon appearance).
 Often Giardia cysts can’t be distinguished from yeast or plant pollen with certainty.
-Therefore, special testing (ELISA or PCR) is used to reliably test for the presence of Giardia.
+Therefore, special testing (ELISA) is used to reliably test for the presence of Giardia.

 Giardia infections don’t always cause symptoms in cats but when they do, occasional or ongoing soft stool or diarrhea is the most likely sign.
 Diarrhea from Giardia may appear soft, frothy, greasy, with mucus and foul-smelling odor.[4,5,6] It isn’t usually watery or bloody.
 However, giardiasis (infection from Giardia) should be considered when any cat or kitten has abnormal stool.